 Develop a personal strategy in building resilience.
 Find an approach that works well for you.
 The following considerations may assist you on your road to resilience.

 Nurture Yourself: Take time to nurture and care for yourself.
 It’s easier to have a happy and positive outlook.
 Doing something physical is a great way to overcome a low mood.
 Your mind and body are connected, so get adequate sleep and learn some simple relaxation techniques.
 Most importantly, engage in activities you enjoy and find relaxing.
+Self-care refers to behaviors, thoughts, and attitudes that support your emotional well-being and physical health.

 Manage Strong Feelings: Think clearly to be able to take action without behaving impulsively and responding only out of emotion.
 Managing strong feelings is a skill.
 Facing adversity requires a balance between both thinking and feeling.

 Understand Change is Part of Life: Learn to tolerate high levels of uncertainty and ambiguity.
 Remember the Serenity Prayer, “God grant me the serenity to accept the things I cannot change, the courage to change the things I can and the wisdom to know the difference.”
 This prayer can help you focus on circumstances you can adjust.
+Accepting circumstances that cannot be changed can help you focus on circumstances that you can change.

 Create Clear Attainable Goals: Working towards goals can give you a sense of purpose and reaching them increases your self-confidence.
 Knowing what is important to you can help you make sure you know where to focus your attention.
 Develop realistic goals and break them down into achievable steps.
 Small accomplishments propel you forward while building optimism.
 Be as precise as possible.